 Albrect Dürer – he of Hare fame – also used etchings, though he produced very few and later favoured engraving for prints (same concept, but uses sharp tools to create the design directly in the metal plate).

-(Albrecht Altdorfer’s Landscape with a Double Spruce from around 1506 – 1522.
+(Albrecht Altdorfer’s Landscape with a Double Spruce from around 1506 – 1522 can be viewed in the exhibition.
 Image courtesy of the Rijksmuseum)

-Dürer’s 1518 Landscape with a Cannon etching is one of around 125 on display in the Albertina’s exhibition, alongside illustrated books, printing plates and drawings.
+Dürer’s 1518 Landscape with a Cannon etching (his last) is one of around 125 works on display at the Albertina, alongside printing plates, drawings and a couple of pieces of beautifully-etched armour, too.

 Other famous artists featured include, for example: